 - In 2011 she led the effort to protect our state waters from catastrophic oil spill risks (HB 1186) and she has been a leading proponent of removing derelict fishing gear from the Sound.

-- This year, with the passage of HB 2502, Kitsap County will be better positioned to preserve key recreational and commercial forestland between Kingston and the Hood Canal bridge.
+- With the passage of 2012’s HB 2502, Kitsap County will be better positioned to preserve key recreational and commercial forestland between Kingston and the Hood Canal bridge.

 Additionally, through the state’s capital construction budget, clean-up of toxics in Port Gamble Bay will be accelerated and various regional drinking water infrastructure projects will be delivered.